 The Attachments feature in Genesis R&D Foods is a valuable tool with a wide variety of applications.
 Because the file types and the number of attachments are not limited, you can tailor the usage to your needs.
 In this blog, we will cover the different ways you can use document attachments.

 Document Attachment Use-Cases

-- Certification of Analysis.
-Keep your Certification of Analysis (COA) documents directly connected to the corresponding record in Genesis.
+Certification of Analysis.
+Keep your Certification of Analysis (COA) documents directly connected to the corresponding record in Genesis R&D.

 How to Attach a Document

-The process for attaching a file is the same concept regardless of which record type you’re using within Genesis.
-In this example, we will show you how to attach a file to a Recipe.
+The process for attaching a file is the same concept regardless of which record type you’re using within Genesis R&D. In this example, we will show you how to attach a file to a Recipe.
 Note: the process is the same for attaching files to Ingredients.

 - With your Recipe open, click Edit Recipe.